rickstewart/Odin-Project_Ruby_Mastermind/README.md

 <h6>This is a Ruby implementation of the Mastermind game played in a Terminal Window</h6></br>

-<h6>To play, go to the lib folder and type ruby ruby_mastermind.rb and hit enter.</h6>
+<h6>To play, download files, go to the lib folder and type ruby ruby_mastermind.rb and hit enter.</h6>

 </body>
 </html>